-Policy H/19: Provision for Gypsies and Travellers and Travelling Showpeople
+Policy H/20: Provision for Gypsies and Travellers and Travelling Showpeople

-- Provision will be made for at least 85 permanent Gypsy and Traveller pitches between 2011 and 2031, and at least 4 plots for Travelling Showpeople between 2011 and 2016. - 2.
+- Provision will be made for at least 11 plots for Travelling Showpeople between 2011 and 2031, as indicated in the Cambridgeshire, King's Lynn & West Norfolk, Peterborough and West Suffolk Gypsy and Traveller Accommodation Assessment 2016. - 2.
 Sites that have unrestricted planning permission for Gypsy and Traveller or Travelling Showpeople site use are safeguarded for this use.
-Planning permission for alternative development or changes of use will not be permitted. - 7.59 The Government's Planning Policy for Traveller Sites requires that local planning authorities set targets for the provision of Gypsies and Traveller pitches and Travelling Showpeople plots which address the likely site accommodation needs of travellers in their area, working collaboratively with neighbouring local planning authorities. - 7.60 To help inform the development of a local target, the Council joined forces with other local authorities in Cambridgeshire, as well as parts of Norfolk and Suffolk, to commission a Gypsy and Traveller Accommodation Needs Assessment.
-The target identified in the policy reflects the findings of the study, as modified following an internal review3.
+Planning permission for alternative development or changes of use will not be permitted. - 7.72 The Government's Planning Policy for Traveller Sites requires that local planning authorities set targets for the provision of Gypsies and Traveller pitches and Travelling Showpeople plots which address the likely site accommodation needs of travellers in their area, working collaboratively with neighbouring local planning authorities.
+This planning guidance was revised in 2015, in particular revising the definition of Gypsies and Travellers for the purposes of planning.